metaplex-foundation/developer-hub/src/pages/toolbox/getting-started/js.md

 const umi = createUmi('http://127.0.0.1:8899').use(mplToolbox())
 ```

+Then you want to tell Umi which wallet to use.
+This can either be a [keypair](/umi/connecting-to-umi#connecting-w-a-secret-key) or the [solana wallet adapter](/umi/connecting-to-umi#connecting-w-wallet-adapter).

 That's it, you can now interact with essential programs by using [the various functions provided by the library](https://mpl-toolbox-js-docs.vercel.app/) and passing your `Umi` instance to them.
 Here's an example of creating a new associated token account.

 ```ts